aarontran/snr-filaments/agenda.md

 * Check numerical prefactor 8.3 TeV for electron cutoff energy
 * Update numbers from Pacholczyk (?), consider adding more entries (can ask Sean about this)
 * Check FORTRAN code for memory-efficient array indexing?
-* Consider caching / memoizing tabulated electron distributions?
-  Problem: advective/diffusive lengthscales depend on B0, mu, eta, etc.
-  So, as we try new parameters, the electron distributions change... which does physically make sense, after all.  sigh.
-  How can we get around the speed issue?

 ### Conceptual/background/physics questions (look up and/or ask)